 Have you been nodding off during those important work meetings or falling asleep at your desk?
 What about skipping the gym because you can’t muster enough energy to get on the treadmill?
 If you’re feeling more ho-hum than get-up and go, you might be suffering from a lack of sleep.
-When you were an infant, sleep was one of the first and most essential activities that you mastered.
 Although you will spend about one-third of your life doing it, the importance of sleep is often ignored.

 Getting enough sleep is even more critical to your health than following a strict diet or daily exercise routine.
 Quality sleep is the foundation for good health.
-Catching the right amount of zzzs is vital for your body to rebuild tissues, replenish cells and reclaim lost energy, plus it helps you catalogue memories from the day and retain the knowledge you captured each day.
+Catching the right amount of ZZZs is vital for your body to rebuild tissues, replenish cells, and reclaim lost energy, plus it helps you catalogue memories from the day and retain the knowledge you captured each day.

 How Does Sleep Work?

 As soon as you head to the coffee shop to begin your day, your body is already preparing for sleep.
 While you are awake, your body produces a chemical called adenosine which consistently accumulates throughout the day and eventually causes the sleepiness signaling that you’re ready for bed.

 Your sleep and its daily relationship with wakefulness are controlled by two systems: your biological clock (or circadian rhythm) and your sleep drive.

 Your circadian rhythm is the biochemical cycle that repeats roughly every 24 hours and governs sleep, wake time, hunger, body temperature, hormone release, and other subtle rhythms that mesh with the 24-hour day.
 Your sleep drive (the need for sleep) dictates the amount and degree of sleep you need based on how long you’ve been awake.
 Think of your sleep drive like hunger; it builds throughout the day until it you get the rest you need.